karlospn/mytechramblings-site-source-code/content/posts/analyze-polly-telemetry-using-otel-metrics.md

 ## **3. Configuring the .NET OpenTelemetry Metrics provider**

 In the last 2 sections, we have created 2 Polly strategies, enabled Telemetry for each of them, and incorporated them into their respective HTTP clients.
-However, all this effort is pointless unless we configure OpenTelemetry Metrics to send the Polly Telemetry someplace where we can analyze it later.
+However, all this effort is pointless unless we send the Polly Telemetry someplace where we can analyze it.

 In this section, we will configure OpenTelemetry Metrics to send Polly's metrics to an OpenTelemetry Collector.